andro-jr/nuxt-portfolio/content/blog/2024/first.md

 ---
-title: "Title of the page"
+title: "First blog of our website"
 description: "meta description of the page"
 head:
   meta: